Betterment/alchemist/example/example.md

 ## Recommended Setup Guide

-For a more detailed explanation on how Betterment uses Alchemist, read the included [Recommended Setup Guide](./RECOMMENDED_SETUP_GUIDE.md).
+For a more detailed explanation on how Betterment uses Alchemist, read the included [Recommended Setup Guide][setup-guide].

 ## Basic usage